 A. PROGRAM DESCRIPTION

-The Public Affairs Section (PAS) at the U.S. Embassy in Lilongwe, Malawi of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
-This is an Annual Program Statement, outlining our funding priorities, the strategic themes on which we focus, and the procedures for submitting requests for funding.
-Please carefully follow all instructions.
+The U.S. Embassy Lilongwe Public Diplomacy Section (PDS) of the U.S. Department of State is pleased to announce that we are accepting proposals for our Public Diplomacy Small Grants Program.
+This announcement is an Annual Program Statement outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting funding requests.
+Please read this document carefully and follow all instructions.
 This notice is subject to availability of funding.

-Examples of PAS Small Grants Program programs include, but are not limited to:
+Examples of programs implemented through the PDS Small Grants Program include, but are not limited to:

 - Professional and academic exchanges and programs